Mary McLeod Bethune was born Mary Jane McLeod on July 10, 1875 in Mayesville, South Carolina.

 Image number: PR00785

-Mary McLeod Bethune (2nd from left) with teachers, male helpers, students, cows, mule, and horse.
+Mary McLeod Bethune (second from left) with teachers, male helpers, students, cows, a mule and a horse.

 Image number: PR00784

-Established 1904 by Mary McLeod Bethune with 5 girls and $1.50 cash in a rented cabin.
-By 1918 there was a four story building called Faith Hall, a 2 story building used for kitchen and a new $40,000 auditorium on 20 acres.
-Classes offered in sewing, dressmaking, domestic science, gardening, poultry raising, raffia work, rug weaving, chair caning, broom making, teacher and nurses training.
-An additional building some distance from the campus was fitted up for the education of boys and men.
+Mary McLeod Bethune started her school in 1904 with $1.50 in her pocket and five girls in a rented cabin.
+By 1918, school property included a four story building called Faith Hall, a two story building used as a kitchen, and a new $40,000 auditorium.
+Campus grounds sprawled across 20 acres, where students took courses in sewing, dressmaking, domestic science, gardening, poultry farming, raffia work, rug weaving, chair caning, broom making, teacher and nurses training.
+An additional building, some distance from the main campus, was used for the education of boys and men.

 Image number: PR00783